Today's Articles

 Afro Mexicans, a story

-*Afro Mexicans are celebrated on this date in c 1500.
-Also known as Black Mexicans, they have a predominant heritage from Sub-Saharan Africa.
+*Afro Mexicans, also known as Black Mexicans, were first celebrated on this date in 1500.
+They have a predominant heritage from Sub-Saharan Africa.

 As a single community, Afro Mexicans include individuals descended from Black slaves brought to Mexico during the Middle Passage era in the transatlantic African slave trade, as well as others of more recent immigrant African descent, including Afro-descended persons from neighboring English, French, and Spanish-speaking countries of the Caribbean and Central America, descendants of fugitive slaves who escaped to Mexico from the Southern United States, and to a lesser extent recent immigrants directly from Africa.
 Enslaved Africans were brought in large numbers to Spanish America and Mexico in particular, becoming an integral part of Mexican society.